Sky Tonight

 Longitude-121.955

-Here you can see the current position of the NGC1996 on the map, as well as its positions for rise and set.
-This tool allows you to track the NGC1996's movement throughout the night, providing you with accurate and up-to-date information.
+Here you can see the current position of NGC1996 on the map, as well as its positions for rise and set.
+This tool lets you track its movement throughout the night with accurate, up-to-date information.

 Annual motion of NGC1996